HM Prison La Moye: Overcrowding concerns

-In July 2005 a report from HM Inspector of Prisons stated the prison had 172 inmates, with capacity for 184.
+In July 2005, a report from HM Inspector of Prisons stated the prison had 172 inmates, with capacity for 184.
 This led to concerns about possible overcrowding at the prison.
 In November 2007, Jersey's Home Affairs Minister Wendy Kinnard expressed fears that Jersey had a higher pro rata prison population when compared to other European countries of a similar size.
 She called for alternative punishments to be introduced to ease pressure on the prison.

+Modernisation and wing renaming

+In 2023, as part of an ongoing modernisation programme at HM Prison La Moye, the prison’s original A–G wings were demolished.
+These were replaced by newer facilities H, J, K, and L wings, which were subsequently renamed in honour of notable Jersey citizens who served during World War I and World War II.